Over the past few years, trips to Osaka have become more popular than ever, with many looking forward to visiting the city's Dotonbori area.

-In the middle of south Osaka, this great sightseeing spot near the river is full of history, literature, food, theater, temples, and signboards, all of which add to its fascinating appeal and make it a great spot for a walk about the town.
+In the middle of south Osaka, this great sightseeing spot near the river is full of history, literature, food, theater, temples, and signboards, all of which add to its fascinating appeal and make it a great spot for exploring the town.

 What's so special about Dotonbori Osaka?